 Dep Graph API

-Feature availability The Snyk API is available with Enterprise plans.
-See plans and pricing for details.
+Feature availability The Snyk API is available only with Enterprise plans.
+For more information, seeplans and pricing.

 The Dep Graph API requires additional permissions.
 Contact Snyk Support to request access.

-The recommended approach to testing and monitoring your dependencies managed by Bazel is to use the Snyk Dep Graph API.
-The endpoints are Test Dep Graph and Monitor Dep Graph.
+To test and monitor dependencies managed by Bazel, it is recommended that you use the Snyk Dep Graph API endpoints Test Dep Graph and Monitor Dep Graph.
 The monitor capability allows customers to submit a tree for Snyk to monitor for vulnerabilities.
 While you can use Bazel for many languages including C++, the Dep Graph endpoints do not support C++.

 Follow these basic steps: